CS 70

 You will also get lots of practice writing software, including some fairly large programs, which should allow you to improve your coding skills and speed.
 The main affective goal of this course is to help you become an even more sophisticated Computer Scientist than you already are.
 Many of the concepts in this course will already be familiar to you (e.g., recursion, direct-memory access, linked lists, trees, Big O, recurrence relations, etc.).
 However, you will deepen and broaden your understanding of these topics, and you will compose these concepts to build more complex and—we hope—more elegant programs than you have written in the past.

 This semester the course is designed to be flexible enough to allow both in-person and online learning.
 Instructional material will be delivered asynchronously for you to work through on your own schedule.
 In-person class sessions will be primarily devoted to time to work on homework assignments with members of the teaching team nearby to answer questions about the homework or to discuss lesson material.
-The teaching team will also offer help and support through Piazza
+The teaching team will also offer help and support both asynchronously through Piazza and synchronously via drop-in tutoring and office hours.

 Community & Growth

 This course has a diverse population.
-Some students arrive on day one ready to attempt large, complex C++ programs; other students (the vast majority of the class, in fact) aren’t yet ready.
+Some students arrive on day one ready to attempt large, complex C++ programs; the vast majority of the class aren’t yet ready.
 That’s fine, and expected: your “readiness” changes over time and reflects your prior experience, rather than your intelligence, your commitment, or your worth as a person.

 We also have a diversity of circumstances.
-This is always true, but it is especially true under pandemic conditions.
 Some students will have lots of available time and capacity for focused study and others will need to carefully balance this course with other responsibilities, time/resource constraints, and self-care.

 Pair Programming